We don’t know who needs to hear this, but, it’s ok not to feel ok. Just know that things will get better.

 - Mental Health First Aid course– With the prevalence of mental illness being as high as they are and rising –Every adult and teen should be able to detect the signs and symptoms of the common mental illnesses and be able to respond and get the person to the right help.

-As a society, we need to look after mental health better.
+Thre is no doubt, as a society, we need to look after mental health better.
 For the sake of ourselves, our loved ones, and those most vulnerable to periods of ill health.
 We’d like to see 24-hour helplines, free access to crisis councilors and more open discussion more often, but we can start here.
 Check on your friends.
 You might just be able to make the most important difference a human can make.
 And if you’re suffering.
-Don’t suffer alone.
+Never suffer alone.

 The LightHouse Arabia Centre for Wellbeing can be found at VILLA 1 ,AL WASL RD ,AL SAFA 2.
 04 380 9298.